kamalkannan79/InventoryCheckerBOT/README.md

 # Step 4: Set Up React Frontend
 Navigate to the React frontend folder and install all dependencies:

 cd chatbot
-And run "npm install"
+Run "npm install"

 ---